khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma component.md

 to review your component (make sure they have edit permissions).
 1. [ ] **Reviewer**: Review and approve assignee’s addition.
-Ensure that component matches Sketch specs, includes all current variations and states, and (if applicable) is responsive.
+Ensure that component matches Sketch specs, includes all current variations and states, and (if applicable)
+1. [ ] **Reviewer**: Review and approve assignee’s addition.
+Ensure that component includes all variations/states and, if applicable, matches existing Sketch specs and is responsive.
 1. [ ] **Assignee**: Add notes about the component construction to the [Figma component build notes](https://gitlab.com/gitlab-org/gitlab-design/issues/778)